gxlover0625/prompt-optimization/README.md

 - [ ] add the config file of `direct pipline` in the `src/config/pipline_config.py`
 - [ ] add the `chain-of-thought` pipline
 ## 🔥🔥🔥 0716-Night
 - We add the `AutoPipline` class to automatically instantiate the pipline according to the `pipline` parameter in the `src/main.py`.
+For more details, please refer to the `pipline_class` in the `src/config/pipline_config.py`.
 ## 🔥🔥🔥 0716-Afternoon
 > [!IMPORTANT]
 > Only vllm and ollama backend support the reasoning model now.